EmmanuelLefevre/Documentations/Tutorials/powershell_git_pull_script.md

 Read-Host -Prompt "Press Enter to close... "
 ```

 9. ⚠️ I you don't use a personal token to request the Github API this script will not work.
-To set up an identification token on the Github API and environements variables, go to the next "Bonus"" section...
+To set up an identification token on the Github API and environements variables, go lower...

 ![Script Screen](https://github.com/EmmanuelLefevre/MarkdownImg/blob/main/git_pull_script.png)

-Request the github api with a personnal token to increase the rate limit and be able to update a private repository...
+Request the github api with a personnal token increase the rate limit and allow you to update a private repository...

 - On github.com: